Payment Plan vs Lump Sum: How to Negotiate a Hospital Bill

 Get a focused review and action checklist based on your claim details before you call insurer or provider billing.

-Get negotiated terms in writing
+Get every negotiated term in writing before paying anything

 Ready to apply this to your own bill?